srsapireddy/OpenLANE_EDA/README.md

 Once done with routing, we can construct the final layout.</br>

 #### 6. Physical Verification: </br>
-* DRC -  To make sure that the final layout follows the design rules.</br>
+* DRC -  To ensure the final layout follows the design rules.</br>
 * LVS – To ensure the final layout matches the gate level netlist.</br>
 * Timing Verification: </br>
   * STA – To make sure that all the timing constraints are met.
 And the circuit will run at a designated clock frequency.</br>

 ### Files of Physical Design:</br>
-* Tech file: .tech contains the metal layer, connectivity between layers, DRC rules, and other definitions needed by Magic layout tool to view a single cell. </br>
+* Tech file: .tech contains the metal layer, connectivity between layers, DRC rules, and other definitions the Magic layout tool needs to view a single cell. </br>

-* LEF file: .lef is combination of tech lef (contains metal layer geometries) and cell lef (contains geometries for all cells in the standard cell library).
+* LEF file: .lef combines tech lef (contains metal layer geometries) and cell lef (contains geometries for all cells in the standard cell library).
 This lef file does not contain the logic part of cells, only the footprint that is needed by the PnR tool. </br>

-* DEF file: .def is derived from LEF file and is used to transfer the design data from one EDA tool to another EDA tool and contains connectivity of cells of the design and is just a footprint (does not contain the logic part of cells) that the PnR needs.
-Each EDA tool to run will need to read first the LEF file runs/[date]/tmp/merged.nom.lef and the DEF file output of the previous stage's EDA tool (e.g. CTS EDA tool TritonCTS must first read DEF file from placement stage).
-So before running a stage, make sure the $::env(CURRENT_DEF) points to DEF file of previous stage or else there will be bunch of errors. </br>
+* DEF file: .def is derived from the LEF file and is used to transfer the design data from one EDA tool to another EDA tool.
+It contains the connectivity of cells of the design and is just a footprint (does not contain the logic part of cells) that the PnR needs.
+Each EDA tool to run will need to read first the LEF file runs/[date]/tmp/merged.nom.lef and the DEF file output of the previous stage's EDA tool (e.g., CTS EDA tool TritonCTS must first read the DEF file from placement stage).
+So before running a stage, make sure the $::env(CURRENT_DEF) points to the DEF file of the previous stage, or else there will be a bunch of errors. </br>

 ### 2.3.
 Introduction to OpenLANE and Strive chipsets</br>
 OpenLANE started as an open-source flow for a true open-source tape-out experiment.</br>
-striVe is a family of open sourcing everything, including SoCs.
+striVe is a family of open-sourcing everything, including SoCs.
 (Open PDK, Open EDA, Open RTL)</br>

 ![striVe](https://github.com/srsapireddy/Images/blob/main/21.PNG?raw=true) </br>

 OpenLANE main goal: To produce a clean GDSII with no human intervention.
 Tuned for SkyWater 130nm Open PDK.
 Also, support XFAB180 and GF130G.
 It can harden Macros and Chips to generate the final layout.</br>
 Two modes of operation: </br>
   * autonomous – push button flow </br>
-  * Interactive – run commends one by one to check intermediate steps.</br>
+  * Interactive – run commands one by one to check intermediate steps.</br>

 ### 4. OpenLANE ASIC DESIGN FLOW</br>